Simoneister/sensiblesticks/README.md

 Sticks may not (and probably won't be) fully sorted (the unique Z sticks will appear in order last), but that's easily fixed in Excel.
 This is the least sensible bit.

+##Version history

+- 0.1
+  - 2016-07-13 First version, it works well enough for now

 ##Author

 - Simon Lee